Zatanna: Death of Zatara and Timothy Hunter

-In the "Murder of Crows" storyline, a seance is held by John Constantine, Zatara, Mento, and Sargon the Sorcerer, and Zatanna in an effort to come together and combat the entity known as the Great Evil Beast alongside demonic and divine forces at Wintersgate Manor, the home of Baron Winters in Georgetown, Washington D.C., which is a temporal threshold to other planes of reality.
+In the "Murder of Crows" storyline, John Constantine, Zatara, Mento, Sargon the Sorcerer, and Zatanna hold a seance to combat the entity known as the Great Evil Beast alongside demonic and divine forces at Wintersgate Manor, the home of Baron Winters in Georgetown, Washington D.C., which is a temporal threshold to other planes of reality.
 Due to her past history with Constantine, Giovanni is unusually more protective against Constantine.
 During the seance, the Beast becomes aware of the seance and after Sargon's death, targets Zatanna by attempting to burn her to death.
 Giovanni sacrifices himself by taking the effects instead, killing him but sparing his daughter's life.
-In Neil Gaiman's The Books of Magic limited series, for a time, Zatanna looks after a young boy named Timothy Hunter, destined to become the most powerful wizard in the world, and his girlfriend Molly, cursed by the Queen of Fairies to unable to touch anything in the human world.
+In Neil Gaiman's The Books of Magic limited series, for a time, Zatanna looks after Timothy Hunter, a young boy who is destined to become the most powerful wizard in the world, and his girlfriend Molly, who was cursed by the Queen of Fairies to be unable to touch anything in the human world.